tgmarinho/tgmarinho.com/posts/2020-08-15-understanding_falsy_and_truthy_values_in_javascript.md

 "" ? console.log("truthy") : console.log("falsy")
 ```

-**0n is BigInt notation.**
+*0n is BigInt notation.*

-Running the code above we'll get falsy for all of them.
+When running the code above we'll get falsy for all of them.

 ## Truthy

-Different from Falsy, Truthy values are something evaluated as true in the coercion process.
+It's different from Falsy, Truthy value is something evaluated as true in the coercion process.

 All values are truthy, except the values evaluated as a falsy, obviously.

-You can see bellow some samples:
+You can see some samples bellow:

 ```
 console.log("Some truthy values")